Rhabdoviridae: Structure

 The virions are about 75 nm wide and 180 nm long.
 Rhabdoviruses are enveloped and have helical nucleocapsids and their genomes are linear, around 11–15 kb in length.
 Rhabdoviruses carry their genetic material in the form of negative-sense single-stranded RNA.
 They typically carry genes for five proteins: large protein (L), glycoprotein (G), nucleoprotein (N), phosphoprotein (P), and matrix protein (M).
 The sequence of these protein genes from the 3 'end to the 5' end in the genome is N–P–M–G–L. Every rhabdoviruses encode these five proteins in their genomes.
 In addition to these proteins, many rhabdoviruses encode one or more proteins.
 The first four genes encode major structural proteins that participate in the structure of the virion envelope.

 The matrix protein (M) constitutes a layer between the virion envelope and the nucleocapsid core of the rhabdovirus.
-In addition to the functions about virus assembly, morphogenesis and budding off enveloped from the host plasma membrane, additional functions such as the regulation of RNA synthesis, affecting the balance of replication and transcription products was found, making reverse genetics experiments with rabies virus, a member of the family Rhabdoviridae.
+In addition to functions in virus assembly, morphogenesis and budding off enveloped from the host plasma membrane, additional functions, such as in regulation of RNA synthesis and in establishing balance between replication and transcription products, for M protein were found through reverse genetics experiments with rabies virus, a member of the family Rhabdoviridae.
 The large (L) protein has several enzymatic functions in viral RNA synthesis and processing.
 The L gene encodes this L protein, which contains multiple domains.
 In addition to RNA synthesis, it is thought to be involved in methyl capping and polyadenylation activity.